chirag1992m/heuristicProblemSolvingFall17/week2-Stoplight/README.md

 The instruction to run the game are given in a README file inside the game itself.

 ## Approach to play (Bot Description)
+This game can be played using a modified dijkstra's algorithm.
+The dijkstra simply takes into the current red/green light timings while calculating the `distance` to the neighboring node.